L36D/blowfish/content/About/index.en.md

 ## Friendship as true love
 The truth above all these appearences lies in the lies of tradition.

 Every human being love to be loved.
-Whatever love is, love is the true beauty behind all the beautiness
+Whatever love is, love is the true beauty behind all the things we love, it is the only one who loves itself and be loved itself.
+It is so perfect that the only thing it can do, is to love itself.
+From love derives everything.

 ## Why I am a loner?

 # A philosopher